VinodSridharan/Credit-Karma-Clean-Transactions-Exporter/CK Tx Downloader/README.md

 **Extension errors page showing warnings?**

 - **"Only X transactions in range out of Y total found"** - This is **NORMAL** and **NOT an error** ✅
+  - **This is due to scroll boundary checking** - The extension must scroll through all transactions to determine date boundaries
+  - During scrolling, it discovers many transactions outside your selected date range (this is expected)
+  - After scrolling completes, it filters to only include transactions within your exact date range
+  - **Example from screenshot**: If you see "367 total found, 58 in range" - this means:
-  - The extension finds ALL transactions on the page, then filters to your selected date range
+    - The extension scrolled and found 367 total transactions on the page
+    - Only 58 of those transactions fall within your selected date range
+    - The exported CSV will contain exactly 58 transactions (the "in range" count)
-  - For short ranges (e.g., "This Month"), it's normal to have many transactions outside the range
+  - For short ranges (e.g., "This Month" or a 2-week window), it's normal to have many transactions outside the range
-  - Example: If you select Nov 1-14 and the page has 305 total transactions, only 52 might be in that range - this is correct!
-  - **You can safely ignore this warning** - it's just informational
+  - **You can safely ignore this message** - it's just informational to show the filtering process
+  - See the screenshot above in "Understanding 'Total Found' vs 'In Range'" section for visual explanation
 - Other warnings are usually informational too - check the console (F12) for details

 **No transactions found for older date ranges?**